Fractured Magic: Chapter Ten

 Dinara’s eyes widened.
 “What?!
 Why would Orean do that?”

-Dinara blinked a few times at the subject change, then readjusted, used to it from Roman.
+Dinara blinked a few times at the subject change, then readjusted, used to this dizzying speed from Roman.
 “I got a private tour of the place yesterday, before our last rehearsal.
-Wait until you see it, Roman, it's beautiful!
-You are coming, aren't you?
-Egil's not in this one.”
+Wait until you see it, Roman, it’s beautiful!
+You are coming, aren’t you?
+Egil’s not in this one.”

 “I wouldn’t miss it,” Roman promised.

-It happened even now: he held her gaze too long, and she quickly dropped it, suddenly looking anywhere but at him.
-“Just don’t make faces at us this time.
-Cahrn was so mad about that,” she tried to tease, but Roman was already withdrawing.
-He’d been doing a lot of that since they’d come to Gallontea.
+It had been happening more with increasing frequency since they’d arrived in Gallonten.
 He knew it wasn’t fair to Dinara.
-He knew she deserved better.
+He knew she deserved him.
 When she kissed him, hoping to lure him back out, he shifted beneath her to slide her off.

 Dinara changed tactics.
-She broke the kiss, twined her fingers with Roman's, and pinned his hands on either side of his head.
-To her credit, it worked: his eyes widened, his attention shifted back to her.
-Under the full weight of his gaze again, this time, she carefully didn't flinch away from it.
-“It'll be nice to have you there,” she said, as if they were still discussing the show.
+She broke the kiss, twined her fingers with Roman’s, and pinned his hands on either side of his head.
+That worked better: his eyes widened, his attention shifted back to her.
+Even under the full weight of his gaze, this time, she didn’t flinch away.
+“It’ll be nice to have you there,” she said, as if they were still discussing the show.

-Roman blinked lazily, trying to think past Dinara's hands, her warmth and her weight, to process the words.
-Dinara didn't give him the chance.
+Roman blinked lazily, trying to think past Dinara’s hands, warmth, and weight to process the words.
+Dinara didn’t give him the chance.
 She kissed him again, and when she started trailing those kisses down his jaw, he tilted his head to give her better access.

-“It's not that I don't appreciate this...whatever it is, Dinara,” he breathed, “But there were some things I actually needed to tell you.”
+“It’s not that I don’t appreciate this...whatever it is, Dinara,” Roman breathed, “But there are things I actually needed to tell you.”

 “No need to look so worried.
-Cahrn says hair and makeup is at five.
-Also, Gemma's planning an afterparty and says attendance is mandatory.
-I promised her I'd ask if you were up for it.”
+It’s just this: Cahrn says hair and makeup is at five.
+Also, Gemma’s planning an afterparty and says attendance is mandatory.
+I promised her I’d ask if you were up for it.”

-Dinara finally released his wrists.
-“Do you think she'll notice if we don't go?”
+Dinara released him.
+“Do you think she’ll notice if we don’t go?”

 “You’re the lead, Di.”